neosaurrrus/cognitozon/docs/assessment.md

 ## Task 2: Component Architecture

 I have the components mentioned but also broke it down into smaller components sometimes as I am a tiny component fan for readability, performance and testing.
 I have sprinkled comments all over the place just to explain why I did what I did.
+In RL I normally use comments less randomly, normally where there is an interesting 'why' something is the way it is done.

 ## Task 3: State Management